RAJ-PGA: Reasoning-Activated Jailbreak and Principle-Guided Alignment Framework for Large Reasoning Models: Experiment Settings

-\paragraph{Models for Evaluation} For the jailbreak attack in the reasoning phase of the reasoning-type large language model, we choose 6 DeepSeek series models~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}: DeepSeek, DeepSeek-R1, DeepSeek-R1-Distill-Qwen-1.5B, DeepSeek-R1-Distill-Qwen-7B, DeepSeek-R1-Distill-Llama-8B, DeepSeek-R1-Distill-Qwen-14B, and DeepSeek-R1-Distill-Qwen-32B for experiments.
-In the safety alignment experiment, we select the latter 5 models for experiments.
+For the jailbreak attack in the reasoning phase of the reasoning-type large language model, we choose 6 DeepSeek series models~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} for experiments and employ DeepSeek-R1-Distill-Qwen-32B as the victim LRM to generate raw jailbreak reasoning and response contents.
+In the safety alignment experiment, we select DeepSeek-R1-Distill-Qwen-7B, DeepSeek-R1-Distill-Llama-8B, DeepSeek-R1-0528-Qwen3-8B and Qwen/Qwen3-8B.